ku-development/SecureServe/README.md

 SecureServe is a comprehensive and advanced anti-cheat solution for FiveM, designed to keep your server secure and ensure a fair gameplay environment.
 This project is completely free and open-source.

+## Read Before Use!!!
+1. Upon initial installation, you may see a ban reason:
+   > "A player has been banned for Trigger Event with an executor (name of the event)"
+2. To fix this issue, go to the configuration file.
+3. Copy the name of the event causing the ban.
+4. Add this event name to the **whitelisted events list** in the config.
+5. This will resolve the issue caused by encrypted and decrypted scripts running the same events due to the encryption method used to prevent event triggering.

 ![SecureServe Preview](https://github.com/user-attachments/assets/37b39ce0-a7ee-4ac1-a9c7-6033c086ce9b)

 ## Key Features